Lambosaurus/STM32X/Docs/WDG.md

 The used watchdog is the Independant Watchdog (IWDG).
 This is based off the LSI - even when an LSE is supplied.
 This means it cannot even be interrupted by clock disturbance.

-The watchdog has a maximum period of ~14s that can be used.
+The maximum supported period is 28333ms.

 ```c
 // Create a watchdog with a period of 50ms